Doctoral Internship in Clinical & Community Psychology

 Wages & Benefits

-The stipend for the 2015-2016 internship year will be a minimum of $28,000, and is projected to be $28,840.
+The stipend for the 2016-2017 internship year will be $29,000.
 Fellows receive fully paid healthcare coverage through Yale Health for themselves, spouses, same-sex partners joined through civil union, and children.
 There also is an option to purchase coverage through a number of alternative private health insurance plans at an additional charge.
 Four weeks of paid leave is also provided.

 Yale University is located in New Haven, Connecticut, on the coast of Long Island Sound just under 2 hours northeast of New York City and 2½ hours southwest of Boston.
 This is a lively New England community that offers diverse residential areas and housing options for individuals and families, as well as many opportunities for outdoor recreation, dining, theatre, music and an extensive array of university- sponsored events.